ml4ai/automates/documentation/reports/m1_architecture_report/introduction.md

-## AutoMATES Architecture Overview

 ![](figs/20181129_architecture_numbered.png)

-The AutoMATES architecture is summarized in the figure above.
+The architecture of the AutoMATES system is summarized in the figure above.

-On the far left of the figure are the two information sources that serve as inputs to the AutoMATES system: documents containing text and equations that describe scientific models, and source code containing program instructions and natural language comments that implement the aforementioned models.
+On the far left are the two information sources that serve as inputs to the system: documents containing text and equations that describe scientific models, and source code containing program instructions and natural language comments that implement said models.

 Along the top of the figure are four headings (in grey) that describe the general type of processing being carried out by AutoMATES in the columns below the heading:

 1. *Extraction* of information from the input data sources (text and source code).